Gradfordl/mod1-the-game/README.md

         My CSS is not where I'd want it to be, but I wanted to focus on the functionality first.
 I planned on putting images in each of the story node objects to display when you reach each page, but I couldn't get it all to work before the deadline.
     ATTACK
         I wanted to add actual attack functionality for the two villain instances.
 Ideally attack buttons populate and you can attack and defeat the villains through strategy.
 If that isn't possible, I wanted to see if I could have the computer randomly determine a winner or a loser.
 Maybe some Math.random/accuracy/attack functionality.
+    SATCHEL
+        I also want to add a button to where you can view which items are currently in your satchel!
+Just to give it a bit more interactivity.